 - Students who have a personal or family concern that may be interfering with their classes

 - Students who may benefit from campus or community referrals or resources

-To more effectively respond to concerns raised about individual students and/or to balance concerns for individual students with those of other members of the campus community, the Student Affairs Office meets regularly with the Students of Concern Advisory Group.
-This group comprises representatives from other campus offices with frequent and direct access to students, as well as members of the faculty.
+To more effectively respond to concerns raised about individual students and/or to balance concerns for individual students with those of other members of the campus community, the Student Affairs Office meets regularly with the Campus Assessment Reponse and Evaluation Team also know as the CARE Team.
+This group includes representatives from other campus offices with frequent and direct access to students, as well as members of the faculty.
 With input from group members, efforts will be made to ensure that students can continue to successfully pursue their academic goals while not infringing on the rights of others to do the same.
 Interventions may occur in a variety of ways, including: